gonzarth/gonzarth/README.md

 💬  You can follow me on twitter <a href="https://twitter.com/gonzarth">@gonzarth</a>.

-I solve problems ranging from back-end development to machine learning engineering.
-Usually I'm able to work on any en-to-end data science project, but for most of the time I've been dealing with time series modeling both in academia and industry.
+I solve problems spanning from back-end development to machine learning engineering.
+I'm usually able to work on any end-to-end data science project, although most of the time I've been dealing with time series modeling in both academia and industry.